Managed backend for product teams

 An audit-first internal tool

-Feature flags, config, admin actions.
+Feature flags, config changes, admin actions — every mutation is an event.
 The log is the audit trail.
 Replay gives time-travel.
+POST /events/admin and the trail writes itself.